Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

-The stationary distribution of charging demand is defined as the long-run probability that an EV will need to be recharged in one of the $M$ zones.
-Assume the platform adopts a threshold-based charging policy, i.e., each EV will be sent to top up when its remaining range is below some threshold.
-In the long run, a fixed proportion of EVs will run out of power in each zone.
-Therefore, the charging demand distribution follows the equilibrium fleet distribution over space, which further depends on the EV fleet movement and is inherently affected by the platform's operational decisions.
+The stationary distribution of charging demand refers to the long-run probability of an EV requiring recharging in each zone.
+In this study, we assume that each driver will recharge the EV when its state of charge falls below a random threshold, with a mean value $\varepsilon$.
+As a result, a certain proportion of EVs will run out of power in each zone in the long run.
+Note that different EV drivers may adopt different charging schedules, characterized by distinct threshold values.
+However, when examining the stationary charging demand, we only need to focus on the average value of this threshold.
+We further assume that prior to reaching the threshold, the movement of an EV across the transportation network is completely governed by random passenger demand and is not affected by the specific threshold value.
+Consequently, the spatial distribution of charging demand aligns with the equilibrium fleet distribution, which, in turn, depends on the movement of the EV fleet and is inherently influenced by the platform's operational decisions.